lamlam98765/R_Optimization-Simulation/README.md

 - Method: ***changes in n-neighborhood algorithm***, systematically changes the neighborhood in two phases: firstly, descent to find a local optimum and second phase is to get out of the corresponding valley by changing n predictor.
 I build it from the scratch also.
 - Steps:
   -  Draw 8 random starts contains 60 predictors with 1 - variable included and 0 - variable not included.
-  - Using change in 1-neighborhood algorithm and BIC to have convergence towards 8 best models.
+  - Using change in 1-neighborhood algorithm (change one factor from 0 to 1 - from exclude to include or vice versa) and BIC to have convergence towards 8 best models.
   - Use BIC to decide which one in 8 models is the best.
   - *Note:* we can increase the number of random starts and change in 2 or 3-neighborhood but it will be computationally more expensive.
 - Idea behind it: a function can have multiple local maximum, we can get stuck easily on one, it's hard to get out of it and explore the whole distribution.
 That's why I have 8 random starts converge to 8 optimums to hopefully the find global maximum.